Latry

 About The App

-Latry - A Mobile SvxLink Client
+Latry - A Cross-Platform Mobile SvxLink Client

 After entering your server host, port, callsign, authentication key, and desired talkgroup, Latry establishes a secure connection and handles audio streaming using the Opus codec.